-Grievances: The university grievance policy specifies that the policies listed on the syllabus can act as a contract and will be referenced if a student is unhappy with a faculty decision.
+Grievances: The university grievance policy states that the policies listed on the syllabus can act as a contract and will be considered if a student complains about the faculty.
+Services for Students with Special Needs: See section 2.8.4 (page 31).